 Academic Success Fellows

 In the fall, a small number of students will be invited to join study groups run by the academic success fellows.
 The goal of study groups during the fall semester is to assist in creating an equal opportunity for academic development and excellence for participating students.
-Invitations to participate are issued based on a holistic admissions file review conducted by the Director of Academic Success.
+Invitations to participate are issued based on a holistic admissions file review conducted by the Director of Academic Success & Bar Programs.
 Typically, study groups are composed of those most in need based on a variety of factors, including, but not limited to:

 - Writing ability based on LSAT writing sample